yuanqing/create-figma-plugin/README.md

 $ npx create-figma-plugin figma-hello-world
 ```

 Enter the information prompted for.

-See that we have a new folder named `figma-hello-world`.
 Then:

 ```
 $ cd figma-hello-world
 $ npm install
 ```

-In `package.json`, see that `index.js` is specified as a command:
+In `package.json`, `index.js` is specified as a command:

 ```diff
 {